Naomi McDuffie: Infinite Frontier

 Following the events of Dark Nights: Death Metal, Naomi joins the Justice League.

 Powers, abilities, and equipment

-In the comics, Naomi has a tremendous amount of an unknown type of energy inside her body.
+Naomi McDuffie has a tremendous amount of an unknown type of energy inside of her body.
 She can fire powerful energy blasts from her hands.
-This energy makes her very strong and durable, and allows her to fly.
+This energy makes her, strong, durable and allows her to fly.
 She can also manifest a black and gold costume around her body.

 In other media

-In December 2020, a live-action television series based on the character was announced to be in development by The CW.
-Kaci Walfall was cast as Naomi McDuffie in March 2021.
-In May, The CW put the series to order.
-This version of Naomi is initially a Superman fangirl living in the real world, who is slowly drawn into the DC Universe as she develops superpowers.
-On May 12, 2022, The CW canceled the series after one season.
+Naomi McDuffie appears in a self-titled series, portrayed by Kaci Walfall.
+This version is a Superman fangirl living in the real world who is drawn into the DC Universe as she develops superpowers.